sdesyllas/ShoppingCart-1/README.md

 # ShoppingCart
-Simple web API developed with ASP.NET Core for handling shoping baskets.
+Simple web API developed with ASP.NET Core for handling shopping baskets.

 Assumptions
 - Static list of baskets (cart1, cart2) with no option to create, delete
-- Product definitons and stock provided from csv file
+- Product definitions and stock provided from csv file
-- In memory "database" - no data persistance, reaload after application restart
+- In memory "database" - no data persistence, reload after application restart
-- Cart item can contian multiple entires for same product.
+- Cart item can contain multiple entries for same product.
 Each entry cannot exceed current stock.
-Quantity aggeregation and validation is made on checkout
+Quantity aggregation and validation is made on checkout

 Tools
 - AutoMapper